Quicky Cycles

 Class 1 Electric Bikes

-Class 1 e-bikes are those with a maximum assisted speed of 20 miles per hour.
+Class 1 e-bikes have a maximum assisted speed of 20 miles per hour.
 You can go faster than 20 mph, but the bike won’t provide any motor assistance beyond that speed.

 • Pedal Assistance: Yes